aannapureddy/faux_sure/README.md

 ### Issues and Contributing:
  - Please Help by opening issues and bugs in Issues.
 For now the Issues page is the project board.
  - If you'd like to contribute code, please open a PR.
+There is a requirement to pass code quality checks.
  - Current line of progress is limiting the traceback as a default option.
  - Second line of progress is adding more tests and "Story" tests which stress the interactions between
  - Third line of progress is making Object Relations more ergonomic.